|Title:||PIRT Program to Increase Research Capacity in Educational Science|

-The Florida Center for Reading Research (FCRR) offers a Postdoctoral Interdisciplinary Training Program (PIRT) in Education Science.
-The FCRR postdoctoral training program builds on a set of extensive resources and training opportunities currently available at Florida State University (FSU).
-From its inception, FCRR was designed to employ an interdisciplinary approach to facilitating the reading achievement of children in the State of Florida.
-One goal of FCRR is to increase the quality and quantity of research in educational sciences across disciplines.
-FCRR's PIRT program provided the means for establishing formal links between faculty associated with FCRR and their graduate students, taking advantage of the interdisciplinary structure of FCRR and the resources of FCRR to provide graduate students from different relevant departments with coursework, experiences, and a common evidence-based approach to education science.
-FCRR's Postdoctoral Program builds upon this capacity, providing postdoctoral fellows with access to knowledge, resources, and training experiences that are specifically designed to produce professionals that can bring the required level of methodological rigor and expertise, statistical sophistication, a deep understanding of the theoretical, practical, and policy issues related to educational research and policy.
+The Florida Center for Reading Research (FCRR) trained five postdoctoral fellows in its Postdoctoral Interdisciplinary Training Program (PIRT) in Education Science.
+FCRR takes an interdisciplinary approach to facilitate and better understand the reading achievement of Florida's children.
+FCRR's PIRT program provided graduate students from different departments with coursework, experiences, and a common evidence-based approach to reading achievement research.
+FCRR's PIRT program provided postdoctoral fellows with access to resources and training experiences that produced professionals who bring methodological rigor and expertise, statistical sophistication, and a deep understanding of theoretical, practical, and policy issues to education research.

-Related IES Projects: Florida State University has received two additional IES awards to implement the Predoctoral Interdisciplinary Training Program (PIRT) in Education Science at the Florida Center for Reading Research (FCRR).
-More information about these predoctoral training awards can be found at http://ies.ed.gov/ncer/projects/grant.asp?ProgID=16&grantid=149&NameID=79 (2004 award) and http://ies.ed.gov/ncer/projects/grant.asp?ProgID=16&grantid=860&NameID=38 (2009 award).
+Related IES Projects: Florida State University received two additional IES awards to implement the Predoctoral Interdisciplinary Training Program (PIRT) in Education Science at the Florida Center for Reading Research (FCRR), one in 2004 and the other in 2009.